jagiel02/UserDatabaseManagementApp/README.md

 ## Credits

-This application was created by [Your Name].
+This application was created by Mikołaj Jagielak / jagiel02.